UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

 ### Large or many files

-- Shorten download/upload time by reducing the size of the file!
+- Shorten download/upload time by **reducing the size of the file**!
     - A common tool in Linux environments is ``gzip``.
     - Usage: ``gzip <filename>``
     - You'll get a ``gz``file ending